tstran155/Segmentation-of-satellite-images-of-water-bodies/README.md

 c) Make predictions and compare models

-4. Improved baseline models
+5. Improved best baseline model

 - Baseline + Data Augmentation

-5. Finalize Model
+6. Finalize Model

 a) Predictions on new images (improved model)

 b) Save the model for later use

-6. Conclusions
+7. Conclusions